 That same year, the Society for American Baseball Research published a collaborative book I edited, Scandal on the South Side: The 1919 Chicago White Sox, which included full-life biographies of everyone associated with baseball’s most infamous team.
 (Click here to read the introductory chapter from our book.)

 If you’re interested in learning more about the Black Sox Scandal, I encourage you to join our SABR research committee dedicated to the subject and read our biannual newsletters.
-As the centennial anniversary of the 1919 World Series approaches, we’re learning more about this fascinating story all the time.
+With the centennial anniversary of the 1919 World Series, we’re learning more about this fascinating story all the time.
 Check out some of my articles below to dig in!